-The first year reports should be between 30-50 pages (50 being the absolute maximum).
+CSCI recommendation: First Year Reports should be between 30-50 pages (50 being the absolute maximum).
 You should be allocated approximately 2 weeks protected time to complete the report.

 The report should consist of:

 - i. a short abstract - ii. introduction, a review of the relevant literature - iii. results section, a description of your experimental work (methods, results) - iv. discussion, as appropriate to the results obtained - v. experimental plan for the second year - vi.
 References.